amughalbscs16/amughalbscs16/Readme.md

 ## Welcome to Ali Hassaan's Programming Portfolio
 <ul>
-  <li>I have been in the field since I was 12 (dates back to 2010).
-I am used to deciding the languages and frameworks as per their capabilities.</li>
+  <li>I have been in the field since 2010.
+I have worked in Leading Software Development and Architect positions.</li>
+<li>am used to deciding the languages and frameworks as per their capabilities.</li>
   <li>A very reasonable and agreeable teamplayer, who likes to initiate.</li>
   <li>Most of my work since 2020 has been in Private Repositories.</li>
 </ul>